metatensor/metatensor/docs/src/reference/torch/index.rst

 and load models based on equistore everywhere TorchScript is supported.
 In particular, this allow to define, train and save a model from Python, and then load it with pure C++ code, without requiring a Python interpreter.
-Please refer to the :ref:`installation instructions <install-torch-script-lib>` to know how to install the Python and C++ sides of this library.
+Please refer to the :ref:`installation instructions <install-torch-script>` to know how to install the Python and C++ sides of this library.

 The classes and functions in the TorchScript API are kept as close as possible to the classes and functions of the pure Python API, with the explicit goal that